 - Setting therapy within the school environment and during school hours allows for professionals and families to work together effectively and results in less disruption to the pupil’s day than provision outside of school.

-– A free consultation giving schools the opportunity to meet with me to find out more about Play Therapy and how it could be of benefit to the child and school.
+- A free consultation allowing schools to meet with me to find out more about Play Therapy and how it could be of benefit to the child and school;

-– Evidence based results in via SDQ forms (Goodman’s Strengths and Difficulties Questionnaire) at beginning and followed up on a regular basis
+- Evidence-based results in via SDQ forms (Goodman’s Strengths and Difficulties Questionnaire) at the beginning and followed up regularly;

 How schools can help

-– A referral form, parental consent and a completed questionnaire is required – please refer to the Next Steps for more detail
+- A referral form, parental consent and a completed questionnaire is required.

-– Sessions are confidential, I am able to talk about themes that have emerged from the therapeutic play sessions but not the actual content.
+Sessions are confidential, I can talk about themes that have emerged from the therapeutic play sessions but not the actual content.
 This is to maintain the child’s trust and feelings of safety in the therapeutic relationship.
 If a safeguarding issue arises I will follow the Schools safeguarding policies and procedures.